-In addition any contact with Peer Reviewers to obtain confidential information on the evaluation process is not allowed.

-ERC Peer Reviewers are bound to confidentiality during as well as after the evaluation.
-Hence, they are not allowed to communicate about the evaluation and/or specific proposal(s) with the principal investigators or potential team members or persons linked to them even after the completion of the evaluation process.
+In addition, any contact with Peer Reviewers to obtain confidential information on the evaluation process is prohibited.
+ERC Peer Reviewers are bound to confidentiality during the evaluation and afterwards.
+Hence, they are not allowed to communicate about the evaluation and/or specific proposal(s) with the Principal Investigators or potential team members or persons linked to them, even after the completion of the evaluation process.